-application is the name (or a portion of the name) of the executable for the application.
+where application is the name (or a portion of the name) of the executable for the application.

-To show the status of a resource, use the following cluster_mgr command:
+- Use appropriate commands provided by the application.
+For example, the FailSafe INFORMIX option uses the INFORMIX command onstat. - To show the status of a resource, use the following cmgr command: